spawaskar-cora/cora-docs/docs/forensics-anthro-guide/methods.md

 A newly developed visual method of sexing the os pubis. *American Journal of Physical Anthropology,* 30:297-301.

 * *Purpose:*  Sex estimation based on three features of the adult os coxa: the ventral arc, subpubic concavity, and the ischiopubic ramus.
-* *Sample:*  Terry Skeletal Collection, Black and White males (n = 20 and 160, respectively) and females (n = 52 and 43, respectively)
+* *Sample:*  Terry Skeletal Collection, Smithsonian Institution; n = 275; Black and White males (n = 20 and 160, respectively) and females (n = 52 and 43, respectively).
-* n = 275
-* Each feature is scored as: 1) female, 2) ambiguous, or 3) male.
+* Each feature is determined to be: 1) female, 2) ambiguous, or 3) male.
+* *Ventral arc:*  Slightly elevated ridge extending inferiorly from pubic crest across the ventral surface to the lateral most extension of the subpubic concavity. **Present in females.**
+* *Subpubic concavity:*  A lateral recurve of the ischio-pubic ramus below the lower margin of the pubic symphysis. **Present in females.**
+* *Ischiopubic ramus:*  Portion extending from the inferior pubic symphysis to the ischial tuberosity.
+The **ramus is broad and generally flat in males,** while a narrower ramus with a **ridge is typical of female** morphology.
 * The ischiopubic ramus is most likely to display ambiguous morphology, and the ventral arc is least likely to display ambiguous morphology.
-* If sex assessment is based on one or two of the features that are definitely male or female, the estimate will be correct at least 96% of the time.
+* If sex assessment is based on one or two of the features that are definitely male or female (ventral arc and subpubic concavity), the estimate will be correct at least 96% of the time.

 ## **Rogers TL  (1999)**
 A visual method of determining the sex of skeletal remains using the distal humerus. *Journal of Forensic Sciences,* 44:57-60.

 * *Purpose:*  Sex estimation based on the scoring of four dimorphic features of the distal humerus: trochlear constriction, trochlear asymmetry, olecranon fossa shape and depth, and the angle of the medial epicondyle.
-* *Sample:*  Developed on a 20th century anatomy series, the University of Toronto Grant Skeletal Collection; tested on known individuals from the University of New Mexico Documented Collection (n = 35) and the William M. Bass Donated Skeletal Collection (n = 93).
+* *Sample:*  Developed on the Grant Skeletal Collection, University of Toronto (20th century anatomy series); tested on known individuals from the University of New Mexico Documented Collection (n = 35) and the William M. Bass Donated Skeletal Collection (n = 93).
 * In ambiguous cases (two traits scored as male, two traits scored as female), greater weight should be given to the olecranon fossa.
 * The greatest accuracy is achieved when all four features are present and scorable.